mackler/emacs-scala-config/README.md

 See the referenced sources for more usage details.

+## Uses Tree-sitter

+In order for the [Tree-Sitter](https://github.com/tree-sitter/tree-sitter) features to work, uou must install the [Scala grammar](https://github.com/tree-sitter/tree-sitter-scala).
+In Emacs, invoke:

+    M-x treeset-install-language-grammar

+and choose `scala`.
+I told it to build the shared library automatically, accepted all the defaults, and it seems to have worked.

 ## Uses Helm

 This setup uses Helm, so if you're not used to it you will be surprised when searching for a file to open works differently than you expect.
 In particular `M-x` is bound to `helm-M-x` and `C-x b` is bound to `helm-buffers-list`.